luc-github/Repetier-Firmware-4-Davinci/src/ArduinoDUE/ESP8266/readme.md

 ##TODO
 *setup.lua script to convert lua to lc to save space and generate default configuration file
 *config.lua script to pass all parameters by command line if not wifi
-*activity.lua to launch bridge.lc or front end.lc according parrameters
+*activity.lua to launch bridge.lc or front end.lc according parameters
-*status.lua to get all information on request
 *allow bridge.lc to be stopped using GPIO2 pin and  free printer pin (EEPROM 1 pin ?)
 *frontend.lua to show printer information on web if not in bridge mode
 *repetier Fw connection
+*M803 command
+*M805 command or M804 S1 for query configuration TBD
 ...
 more to come